chriskodehub/porfolio/README.md

 ## About me

 Hello.
 My name is Krzysztof.
-I am a person who likes challenges.
+I am a person who **likes challenges**.
 I have just started my adventure in the programming industry.
-I study intensively and experiment with my projects.
+I study intensively and experiment with **my projects**.
 I invite you to [my portfolio](https://chriskodehub.github.io/portfolio/).